3 Days in Cologne, Germany: The Perfect Cologne City Break For First Time Visitors

 Where to stay in Deutz

 While it’s nearly impossible to have a feel of everything the city of Cologne promises.
-They design this 3 days in Cologne city break itinerary to help you visit all the main attractions in Cologne, and even some less famous, yet attractive places in between.
+So, what to do in Cologne Germany?
+I hear you ask.

 1 Day in Cologne Itinerary